 I remember her recipe for Vegetarian Borscht as being very labor intensive.
 I made a triple batch and it literally took me all afternoon to chop those vegetables!
 I was exhausted by the time the borscht was done, but it was so worth it.

-As part of the DailyBuzz Moms 9x9 challenge, I wanted to recreate that soup and health up the borscht a bit.
+I wanted to recreate that soup and health up the borscht a bit.
 Due to my food sensitivities, I omitted the cabbage and the white potatoes.
 Instead, I substituted kale and purple potatoes, both of which are much more nutrient dense.
 I also used powdered stevia instead of sugar, reduced the amount of salt, and used no fat Greek yogurt instead of sour cream.

 My son Nathan, who is almost 12, loved the borscht.
 He had it for dinner the other night.
 The next day he had it for breakfast and took the borscht to school.